Roger Mortimer, 2nd Earl of March

-Sir Roger de Mortimer, 2nd Earl of March, 4th Baron Mortimer of Wigmore, KG (11 November 1328 – 26 February 1360) was an English nobleman and military commander during the Hundred Years' War.
+Roger de Mortimer, 2nd Earl of March, 4th Baron Mortimer of Wigmore, KG (11 November 1328 – 26 February 1360) was an English nobleman and military commander during the Hundred Years' War.

 He was the son of Sir Edmund Mortimer (d.
 1331) and Elizabeth de Badlesmere, and grandson of Roger Mortimer, 1st Earl of March.

 Inheritance

 The Mortimer family lands and titles were lost after the first Earl of March's revolt and death by hanging in 1330, which was followed the next year by the death of Roger's father.
 Roger thus grew up with uncertain prospects, and re-acquired the family honours only gradually.

 Around 1342, he received back Radnor, and the next year the old family baronial seat at Wigmore, Herefordshire.

 Military career

 As a young man he distinguished himself in the wars in France, fighting at Crécy and elsewhere in the campaign of 1347.
 Afterwards, he was given livery of the rest of his lands, was one of the knights admitted at the foundation of the Order of the Garter, and was summoned to parliament as a baron both in 1348.

 He was knighted on 12 July 1346 at La Hogue by Edward the Black Prince.